opencobra/cobrapy/release-notes/next-release.md

 not work via github actions or local installation by removing the use of obsolete numpy aliases for `float` and `bool`.

+Fix a bug where installing httpx>=0.24 would break cobrapy IO.

 ## Other

 ## Deprecated features